microsoft/ORBIT-Dataset/README.md

 * We have reduced the number of frames that should be sampled in a task's query set: rather than **all** the frames from **all** the user's clutter videos, the query set should contain 200 randomly sampled frames per video for **all** the user's clutter videos.
   * For each clutter video, the personalized model should predict the object in each of its 200 randomly sampled frames, and the **frame accuracy** metric should be computed (i.e. over the 200 frames).
   * Note, before sampling the 200 frames, the video should be filtered to exclude all frames that do not contain the ground-truth object (i.e. `object_not_present_issue=True`; see [Filtering by annotations](https://github.com/microsoft/ORBIT-Dataset#filtering-by-annotations) section).
 If after filtering, a clutter video has less than 50 valid frames, the video should be excluded from the evaluation.
 If it has 50-200 valid frames then all these frames should be included.
-  * The above should be repeated for each clutter video in the task's query set, resulting in N frame accuraries where N is the number of clutter videos belonging to the user.
-Note, since predictions are not made for all frames in a clutter video, we no longer require the frames-to-recognition and video accuracy metrics to be reported.
+  * The above should be repeated for each clutter video in the task's query set, resulting in N frame accurary scores where N is the number of clutter videos belonging to the user.
+Note, since predictions are not made for all frames in a clutter video, we no longer ask the frames-to-recognition and video accuracy metrics to be reported.
   * The above should be repeated for each of the 50 tasks sampled for each of the 17 ORBIT test users, with the frame accuracy for each 200-frame sample per clutter video flattened into one list.
 The average frame accuracy and 95% confidence interval should be reported over all 200-frame samples.

 ### **Personalize rules**
 For each test user's task, a model must be personalized to **all** the user's objects using only the support (clean) videos and associated labels for those objects.
 Note, any method of personalization can be used (e.g. fine-tuning, parameter generation, metric learning).

 **What data can be used to personalize**:
 * The user's clean videos and video labels for all their objects.
 Frames can be sampled from these videos in any way and pre-processed/augmented freely.
+We empirically found that uniformly sampling frames from the clean videos when personalizing yields better performance than other sampling methods, hence all our baselines use this sampling method.

 **What data cannot be used to personalize**:
 * Extra annotations for the user's clean videos (e.g. bounding boxes, quality issues).